astro0917/Batch-Gmail-Sender/README.md

 ### Install Dependencies

-This project uses the python-dotenv library to manage environment variables.
+This project uses the secure-smtplib library.
 Install it with pip:

 ``
-pip install python-dotenv
+pip install secure-smtplib
 ``